tobiasjungmann/Himbeergarten_Matrix/README.md

 ## Run the Program
 To prevent any complications with the spotify authentication, ideally start the programm when the RPi is connected to a monitor and has a network connection.

-Manually start with: python3 rpiReceiver.py
+Manually start with: `python rpiReceiver.py`

 Autostart with cronjobs:
 `sudo crontab -e `
-and add the lines in the end (important: last line in the file is not executed, so add a blank line.):
+and add the lines in the end (important: last line in the file is not executed, so add a blank line):

 ``PYTHONPATH=/home/pi/.local/lib/python3.9/site-packages``